 For all five islands, nesting P. lepturus were defined as an adult with an egg or a chick on a nest.
 Nests were checked (and new nests searched for) between every 2–3 days and every two weeks, depending on the island (see Table 2).
 To determine nest outcome, the stage at which the nest was last observed active was recorded.
 If a nest was observed to have been occupied by an egg or a young (partially feathered) chick and it was subsequently observed empty or with signs of predation/death on the succeeding visit, it was assumed that the nest had failed.
 If a nest was observed to be occupied by a fully feathered chick and then found empty in the subsequent visit without signs of predation/death, it was assumed that fledging had occurred and therefore that the nest was successful (hereafter breeding success).
 For those sites that monitored all nests within a specific area (Aride, Aldabra, Cousine) the number of nests is hereafter referred to as nesting density and is used as a proxy for breeding population size.
 New nesting attempts were only included in the dataset when the attempt was at the egg incubation stage to avoid including nesting attempts that had already successfully reached chick stage.
 Each nesting attempt was characterised by the date of the first record, and whether the attempt resulted in a successful fledged chick or not.
 If the nest was unsuccessful we also recorded whether failure occurred at the egg or at the chick stage.

 Table 2.
-Details of the five P.lepturus monitoring programmes including the area and habitat monitored, the duration of the monitoring data used in this study, the frequency of the monitoring efforts and the methods used, and the last assessment conducted of breeding success at each site.
+Details of the five P.lepturus monitoring programmes including the last assessment conducted of breeding success.